zyx/manual/Building.md

 ## Setting up your development environment

-Before building Rack, you must install build dependencies provided by your system's package manager.
+Before building Rack or Rack plugins, you must install build dependencies provided by your system's package manager.
 Rack's own dependencies (GLEW, glfw, etc) do not need to be installed on your system, since specific versions are compiled locally during the build process.
 However, you need proper tools to build Rack and these dependencies.

 ### Mac

-Install [Homebrew](https://brew.sh/), and install the build dependencies.
+Install [Homebrew](https://brew.sh/), and install build dependencies.
 ```bash
 brew install git wget cmake autoconf automake libtool jq
 ```

 ### Windows

-If you have an anti-virus program running, disable it.
+If you have an anti-virus program running, disable it or it may interfere with the build process.

 Install [MSYS2](http://www.msys2.org/) and launch the MinGW 64-bit shell from the Start menu, *not the default MSYS shell*.
 ```bash